 A lot is off the table on this diet.
 Fruit is basically off the table, except a small handful of a low-carb fruit, like blueberries.
 So are grains, legumes, potatoes, added sugar, and pasta.
 As well as most root vegetables, like beets, carrots and sweet potatoes.
 And clearly, added sugar of any kind, whether it comes from honey, agave, coconut, or any other source is out.

-Other variations: the Bulletproof diet and Keto 2.0
+Other variations: the Bulletproof diet, Keto 2.0, and Ketotarian

 The “Bulletproof diet” is not just about the coffee- it is somewhat of a modified version of Keto, in that it promotes “carb cycling.
 “Carb cycling” is basically the theory that you alternate low-carb days with higher carb days to “refeed” your system and prevent the negative effects of completely eliminating carbs.
 You can read more about the mechanics of carb cycling here – it is not specific to one particular diet.